 Milecastles were miniature forts.
 Built approximately one fort ever Roman mile, there were originally 80 milecastles.
 As each one was built by different legions from all over the Roman Empire, the milecastles all contain subtle differences.
 These were defended by garrisons of 12-30 men, depending on the fort and current politics.
 These were signal towers as well as fortified gateways controlling what went in and out of Roman Britain.
 Though not all built to the same exact specifications, most turrets were roughly 15m (16 feet) by 18m (20 feet) with walls 3m (10 feet) thick and up to 6 m or 20 feet high.

 Forts were the largest constructions.
-Roman forts were quite different from medieval castles and wouldn’t have survived a siege.
+Roman forts differed from medieval castles and wouldn’t have survived a siege.
 Roman forts, particularly those at Hadrian’s Wall, were essentially fortified towns.

 The primary focus of the wall was defence, so it’s only natural that Hadrian’s Wall was protected by soldiers.
 At the top of this hierarchy were the famous legionnaires: elite, highly-trained forces who were Roman citizens.
 A legion comprised about 5,000-6,000 men, broken down into “centuries” of 100 men (sometimes less) and led by a legate, who came from the highest of Roman classes.
 At the time of the Roman conquest of Britain, Rome had about 30 legions.